stephen-fox/sbtar/README.md

 ## Features

-- Leverages various operating systems' sandboxing features to prevent path traversal when extracting a tar file
+- Leverages various operating systems' sandboxing features to prevent path traversal or other security sadness when extracting a tar file (refer to the [Supported systems section](#supported-systems) for details)
 - Supports gzip-compressed tar files
 - Somewhat close adherence to bsdtar's CLI